meredithcook/meredithcook.reked/_posts/2022-08-31-taking-self-out-of-self-care.md

 ---

 *<sup>1</sup> I realize that my aversion to the term "self-care" is a bit extreme.
 I have only recently begun to comprehend how deep the waters of selfishness run in my own heart and I write from this perspective.
-There are other mature, Christian perspectives on self-care that I respect, such as [this article](https://www.ubahouston.org/blog/good-news-for-the-over-and-underachiever) from my friend, Marie.*
+There are other mature, Christian perspectives on self-care that I respect, such as <u><a href="https://www.ubahouston.org/blog/good-news-for-the-over-and-underachiever">this article</a></u> from my friend, Marie.*

 <sup>Photo by <a href="https://unsplash.com/@trfotos?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Toni  Reed</a> on <a href="https://unsplash.com/s/photos/solitude?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></sup>